bmwh237/eightfold-path/fun_with_nano.md

-Here's what I mean: in the .nanorc file, `##` doesn't mean "create a heading" like it does in Markdown, but rather it tells the computer not to read that line as a command/ I guess I'm just curious what the different languages are that in this context.
+Here's what I mean: in the .nanorc file, `##` doesn't mean "create a heading" like it does in Markdown, but rather it tells the computer not to read that line as a command.
+I guess I'm just curious what the different languages are that in this context.

 ## My Experience with `nano`